 Customers need to know when their order has been placed, warehouse employees need to know when an order has been accepted, and your logistics provider needs to know the order volume.

-Typically, communication is handled by software in 1 of 2 ways: directly on the platform, or via integrations from external communication apps.
+Typically, communication is handled by software in one of two ways: directly on the platform, or via integrations from external communication apps.
 A combination of both is the optimal mix, with internal communication happening both on the platform, and externally via integrations.

 monday.com: keep customers in the loop with integrations

-Did you know that monday.com lets you connect all of your favorite tools to the platform, so you can oversee the entire order fulfillment process and send out vital communications all in one place?
+monday.com lets you connect all of your favorite tools to the platform, so you can oversee the entire order fulfillment process and send out vital communications all in one place.

-Connect Slack to coordinate internally, Gmail to easily connect with your customers, and Salesforce, Zendesk, or Shopify to manage customer relationships to your heart’s content!
+Connect Slack to coordinate internally, Gmail to easily connect with your customers, and Salesforce, Zendesk, or Shopify to manage customer relationships.
+Without needing to switch tabs, you can help your employees save time and confusion from needing to open and close different solutions.

 Automations are actions that are performed automatically as a result of a pre-defined behavior.

 Let’s use an example from inventory management.
-You could tell your software that when ‘inventory’ reaches a certain value — such as less than 5 units — an email should be sent to your suppliers triggering the purchase of another inventory round.
+You could have your software send an email to suppliers to trigger another inventory round when ‘inventory’ reaches a certain value — such as less than 5 units.

 The applications of automations are endless, and an intelligent automation can not only save you untold amounts of time and labor, but also money.

-We hope that you now understand the order fulfillment process from head-to-toe, and how monday.com is perfectly suited to making it not only more efficient, but also easier.
+By now, we’ve gained an understanding of the order fulfillment process and how monday.com is suited to making it not only more efficient, but also easier.

-Remember, order fulfillment is both a science and an art.
-The data-driven practice of inventory and sales management needs to marry with the human touch of careful customer relationship management to create an order system that just works.
+Order fulfillment is both a science and an art.
+The data-driven practice of inventory and sales management merges with the human touch of customer relationship management to create an order system that works.
+On monday.com, we let you automate the routine work and easily access data-driven dashboards for smart decision-making, so you can focus on fostering lasting relationships with customers.